 Reducing our water usage is crucial to City Pub Group.
-We have started installing water saving and recording measures in 2021 to begin this journey.
-In 2021, we installed 21 limpets, accounting for around 50% of our estate so far.
-LimpetReaders are small devices that fit directly onto meters and incrementally take images of the meter readings.
-The LimpetReaders allow reliable and remote monitoring of our water consumption, and their simple installation and replacement gives us peace of mind that all leaks will be identified and sorted swiftly.
-We plan to roll this out to our full estate in 2022.
+We have started installing water saving and recording measures.
+In 2022, we installed five Limpet Readers.
+Limpet Readers are small devices that fit directly onto meters and incrementally take images of the meter readings.
+The Limpet Readers allow reliable and remote monitoring of our water consumption, and their simple installation and replacement gives us peace of mind that all leaks will be identified and sorted swiftly.